 Note: All application materials, including letters of recommendation, must be received by the deadline for the application to be considered.
 (For questions, please contact CTSsupport@email.arizona.edu.)

-Students must maintain a grade point average of 3.00 (letter grade of B) or better to maintain good academic standing, as required to receive financial support and to be awarded a Ph.D. degree.
+Students must maintain a grade point average of 3.00 (letter grade of B) or better to maintain good academic standing, as required to receive financial support and to be awarded the Ph.D. degree.

 Students must complete a minimum of 36 units of coursework toward the CTS major and at least 9 units toward the declared minor (or more for some minors).
-All courses must be completed at the graduate level, and at least 50% of the required coursework units must receive regular letter grades (i.e., A, B, C).
+All courses must be completed at the graduate level, and at least 22 units of coursework must receive regular letter grades (i.e., A, B, C).
 A limited number of courses may be transferred from another institution with the approval of the major or minor faculty advisor, and presuming the courses earned graduate credit at the home insttitution with a grade of B or better.

 A minimum of 18 units of dissertation must be completed in addition to the required coursework.

 All curricular and other requirements for the Ph.D. are detailed in the CTS Graduate Program Handbook available at https://cts.uahs.arizona.edu/programs/forms.
 Required coursework includes the following: